flatpickr/flatpickr/CONTRIBUTING.md

+Hello,

-Thank you for your interest in contributing to this library!
+Thank you for your interest in contributing to `flatpickr`!

 ## Using the issue tracker